 A couple other points to note:

-The University of New England is piloting a test-blind policy for one year.
+The University of California is test-blind for the foreseeable future.

 What does “test-optional” mean?